What every teacher should know

 Skilled reading is the foundation of academic success, economic opportunities, lifelong learning, and quality of life.
 The knowledgeable and skilled teacher of reading can make a difference in the lives of his or her students!

-In addition to the Reading 101 modules, the following resources will also help you prepare for the Certification Exam for Educators of Reading Instruction (CEERI).
+In addition to the Reading 101 modules, the following resources will also help you prepare for the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI).

 - Expert Perspectives on Interventions for Reading, edited by L.C.
 Moats, K.E.
 Dakin, and R.M.
 Joshi (2012)